 For 16 years, the H&H Trends Breakfast has forecasted the looks and products we will be coveting for our homes.

 This year, the event was held on December 4 at Toronto's Arcadian Court in the Hudson's Bay store in Toronto.

 The annual breakfast represents not only an opportunity to thank the advertisers who support our publications (including Maison & Demeure, our Quebec edition), but offers a chance to talk about the way we live, and use our homes.

-Publisher Lynda Reeves kicked the breakfast off with a compelling description of the New Cocooning trend.
+Publisher Lynda Reeves kicked the breakfast off with a compelling description of the new Super Cocooning trend.
 Now that homes can be equipped with every technological gadget, we're more connected than ever, but, she explains we still feel the need to congregate the old fashioned way.

 She shared how she reluctantly joined a high-powered knitting circle, only to find she was thoroughly drawn in by the simple pleasure it offers.
 Gathering together to knit and gossip was something our mothers and grandmothers enjoyed, but they weren't surrounded by iPhones, iPads and flatscreen TVs.
 Even in a digital age, we still crave personal connection, and authentic, handmade goods.
 (FYI, knitting is a big trend among — surprise — the 25-34-year-old set.
 Lynda recommends newbies check out The Knit Cafe).